Looking for a high-interest savings account in Singapore that actually rewards you for being a responsible adult?

 - No bonus interest will be applied for that month.

-👉 In other words: your Multiplier turns into a regular savings account.
+👉 In other words: your Multiplier temporarily turns into a regular savings account.

 DBS Multiplier Promotion (2025)

-DBS occasionally runs sign-up promotions for new Multiplier customers — usually offering cash gifts or bonus interest when you credit your salary or open an investment account.
+DBS occasionally runs sign-up promotions for new Multiplier customers — usually cash gifts or bonus interest when you credit your income or open an investment account.

 📖 Related guide: Chocolate Finance Singapore Guide 2025: Rates, Miles, Withdrawals